kevinjuszczyk/ice2040/README.md

 3. Copy the .UF2 file to the RPI-RP2 drive.
 4. The ICE2040 will reboot and a drive labeled CIRCUITPY will pop up.
 5. Copy the [top_bitmap.bin](./ice2040/icecube2/multiblink/multiblink_Implmnt/sbt/outputs/bitmap/top_bitmap.bin) file to the CIRCUITPY drive.
 This is an ICE40 FPGA bitstream designed to blink several LEDs on the bottom center Pmod port (labeled 25B, 13B, etc.)
-6. Copy the [code.py](./circuitpython/code.py) file to the CIRCUITPY drive.
+6. Copy the [code.py](./circuitpython/code.py) file to the CIRCUITPY drive, overwriting the existing file.
 This is a python script designed to upload the top_bitmap.bin file into the ICE40.
 7. If you have an LED Pmod plugged into the bottom center Pmod port, you should now see several LEDs blinking at various rates.
 A multimeter can also be used to check for correct operation.
 Pins 13B or 25B change slowly enough to show the voltage alternate between 0 and 3.3 volts.
 8. CircuitPython will automatically run the code.py script whenever a file on the CIRCUITPY drive is changed (including top_bitmap.bin).
 A serial port is also provided for communication with the host PC.
 See the CircuitPython [documentation](https://learn.adafruit.com/welcome-to-circuitpython) for details.
 ![ice2040.gif](./doc/ice2040.gif)